alazaroc/blog-web-code/_posts/2023-01-30-aws-open-source-tools-environment.md

 ## Next steps

-The next article related with open source tools will be
+The next article related with open source tools will be:

-- **AWS Code**: IaC, analysis code (credentials and static analysis) and policy as code resources
+- **How open source tools can help you with your code**: to generate it (IaC), validate it (policy as code and compliance) and analyze it (static analysis/credentials)